New Mexico woman with mask exemption denied access, expects people to travel to El Paso

 Marci Braddock tells KTSM 9 News that she has a doctor’s note that she carries with her everywhere she goes explaining that she cannot wear a facemask, but has still had trouble shopping.

-“Difficulties in grocery stores, retail settings, garden stores and that has been frustrating,”said Braddock, adding that being turned away from stores doesn’t bother her as much as not being able to get medical care.
+“Difficulties in grocery stores, retail settings, garden stores and that has been frustrating,” said Braddock, adding that being turned away from stores doesn’t bother her as much as not being able to get some medical care.

 “I needed to get my eyes checked.
 One doctor refused to honor my medical exemption.
 Another one, I did get seen, but I learned that I needed cataract surgery and, unfortunately, the surgeon is blocking at providing the surgery to me because of my mask exemption.”